sergiomrebelo/evo-poster/README.md

    ```

 ### Customise Configuration
-Users must define the some settings in the `.env` file before running the application.
+Users must define some settings in the `.env` file before running the application.

 #### Example Configuration File
 ```